What is the best knife sharpening tool?

 The different shapes of sharpening steel

-- Round: Easy to handle for beginners.
+- Oval: Easy to handle ; ideal for beginners.

 Description and use of sharpening steels

 The sharpening steel is the tool most commonly used to maintain knives.
 It allows knives to be sharpened quickly and without prior preparation, making it ideal for everyday use.
-To use it effectively:

 - Hold the tip of the rod on a stable surface.